 With this clue we may advance to our experience of time.
-There is succession in the flow of conscious and intentional acts; there is identity in the conscious subject of the acts; there may be either identity or succession in the object intended by the acts.
+There is time succession in the flow of conscious and intentional acts; there is the identity in the conscious subject of the acts; there may be either identity or succession in the object intended by the acts.
 Analysis may reveal that what actually is visible is a succession of different profiles; but experience reveals that what is perceived is the synthesis (Gestalt) of the profiles into a single object.
-Analysis may reveal that the sounds produced are a succession of notes and chords; but experience reveals that what is heard is their synthesis into a melody.
-There results what is called the psychological present, which is not an instant, a mathematical point, but a time-span, so that our experience of time is, not of a raceway of instants, but a now leisurely, a now rapid succession of overlapping time-spans.
+Analysis may reveal that the sounds produced are a succession of notes and chords; but experience reveals that what is heard is their synthesis into a melo#dy.
+There results what is called the 1, psychological present, which is not an instant, a mathematical point, but a time-span, so that our experience of time is, not of a raceway of instants, but a succession of bvenlapping time-spans. raceway of instants, but a now leisurely, a now rapid succession of overlapping time-spans.
 The time of experience is slow and dull, when the objects of experience change slowly and in expected ways.
-But time becomes a whirligig, when the objects of experience change rapidly and in novel and unexpected ways.
+But time becomes a whirligig, when the objects of experience change rapidly and in novel # and unexpected ways.